vichsu321/msteams-docs/msteams-platform/concepts/design/design-teams-app-fundamentals.md

 author: heath-hamilton
-description: Learn about the basics of designing your Microsoft Teams app, including layout, color scheme, and more. ms.author: lajanuar ms.topic: conceptual
+description: Learn about the basics of designing your Microsoft Teams app, including layout, color scheme, and more. ms.author: lajanuar ms.topic: overview
 ---
-# Understanding the fundamentals of Microsoft Teams app design
+# Microsoft Teams app design fundamentals

 Quickly learn about the fundamentals of Teams app design.
-For more information, see the <a href="" target="_blank">Microsoft Teams UI Design Kit (Figma)</a>.
+For more information and examples, see the <a href="" target="_blank">Microsoft Teams UI Design Kit (Figma)</a>.

-## Layout (2 columns)
+## Layout

 :::row:::